Study Abroad

 9. Radiography (Medical Radiation Technologist)

-Medical radiation technologists use X-rays and other imaging equipment to require images of injuries and diseases.
+Medical radiation technologists use X-rays and other imaging equipment to obtain images of injuries and diseases.

-Czech features a shortage of radiographers with public hospitals, especially, seeking graduates.
-Australia also has high demand, and therefore the salaries on offer are often higher. the foremost recent government data confirmed a median starting salary of $57,000.
+Czech features a shortage of radiographers in public hospitals, especially seeking graduates.
+Australia also has high demand, and therefore the salaries on offer are often higher.
+The most recent government data confirmed a median starting salary of $57,000.

 Pros: Good salary, people-facing, hands-on job, sort of areas to specialize in, job satisfaction from treating patients, overseas work possibilities.

-Cons: It’s physically demanding work (standing, lifting) and you’ll be exposed to radiation.
-Hours may require you to figure weekends and holidays.
+Cons: It’s physically demanding work (standing, lifting), and you’ll be exposed to radiation.
+Hours may require you to figure out weekends and holidays.

-Radiographers can later add angiography and mammography, or study towards MRI, ultrasound, and medicine.
-Radiographers also can manage a practice or additional research.
+Radiographers can later add angiography and mammography or study MRI, ultrasound, and medicine.
+Radiographers can also manage a practice or additional research.

 10. Accountancy